Workshop Overview

 Course attendees will receive a 2.0 University of Miami Continuing Education Units (CEUs).
 A CEU certificate will be mailed to attendees after the course.
 Participants who wish to receive CEUs are expected to attend all scheduled sessions of the course.

-Workshop Agenda TBD Registration
+Workshop Agenda Registration

 Top